-Successful and effective maintenance of PD requires, and is predicated upon a consistent commitment from all staff to operate within the agreed framework, this is non-negotiable.
-The aspiration and school approach is based upon the assumption that positive reinforcement in the form of rewards / incentives / praise and recognition will promote and facilitate positive engagement with learning and contribute significantly to maximising student academic progress.
+Successful and effective maintenance of PD requires commitment from all staff, teaching and non-teaching.
+The aspiration and school approach is based upon the assumption that positive reinforcement maximises engagement and progress.

 Where necessary, the clearly outlined system of Written Warnings and sanctions provides the structure for supporting and addressing instances of unacceptable and disruptive behaviour in and out of the classroom that has a negative impact upon learning and the school community.
 PD provides a clear evidence base through daily and weekly data collection that informs school decision making and response to both positive and negative behaviour in both in and out of the classroom.